-Acarbose, a pseudotetrasaccharide, is a natural microbial product of Actinoplanes strain SE 50.
+Acarbose is a pseudotetrasaccharide produced as a natural microbial product of Actinoplanes strain SE 50.
 It is an alpha-glucosidase inhibitor.
-It binds to oligosaccharide binding site of alpha-glucosidase enzymes in the brush border of the small intestinal mucosa with a dose-dependent manner, reversibly and competitively.
+Acarbose binds to oligosaccharide binding site of alpha-glucosidase enzymes in the brush border of the small intestinal mucosa with a dose-dependent manner, reversibly and competitively.
 It inhibits glycoamylase, sucrase, maltase, dextranase, and pancreatic alpha-amylase.
 It has little affinity for isomaltase but does not have any effect on beta-glucosidases such as lactase.
-As a result, it delays the intestinal hydrolysis of oligo- and disaccharides mainly in the upper half of the small intestine.
-By this way, the absorption of monosaccharides is delayed, and transport into the circulation is interrupted.
-Actually, it does not have any direct effect on absorption of glucose.
-Its effects may prolong up to 5 hours after a meal.
-Acarbose should be taken with the first bite of the meal.
-The suppression of alpha-glucosidases is persistent with long-term use.
-Up to now, acarbose failure has not been reported.
-Its usage results with carbohydrates appearing in the colon, where bacterial fermentation occurs, accounting for the frequency and severity of GI adverse effects such as flatulence, loose stool, and abdominal discomfort (118).
-If started with a lower dose and titrated slowly, it tends to cause tolerable GI side effects (119).
-Long-term use of acarbose increases colonic bacterial mass that of lactobacteria in particular.
-The finally impaired carbohydrate absorption, increased bacterial carbohydrate fermentation, and fecal acidification mimic effects of lactulose in hepatic cirrhosis and portosystemic encephalopathy.
+By this way, it delays the intestinal hydrolysis of oligo- and disaccharides mainly in the upper half of the small intestine.
+As a result, the absorption of monosaccharides is delayed, and transport into the circulation is interrupted.
+Actually, it does not have any direct effect on glucose absorption.
+It should be taken with the first bite of the meal, and its effects may prolong up to 5 hours.
+The suppression of alpha-glucosidases is persistent with long-term use without any treatment failure.
+Its usage results with carbohydrates appearing in the colon where bacterial fermentation occurs, accounting for the frequency and severity of GI adverse effects such as flatulence, loose stool, and abdominal discomfort (134).
+If started with a lower dosage and titrated slowly, it tends to cause tolerable GI side effects (135).
+Long-term use increases colonic bacterial mass that of lactobacteria in particular.
+The finally impaired carbohydrate absorption, increased bacterial carbohydrate fermentation, and fecal acidification mimic effects of lactulose in portosystemic encephalopathy.
 So acarbose has a favourable therapeutic profile for the long-term use even in cirrhosis.
-Similarly, observed changes in bacterial flora and decreased stool pH and beta-hydroxybutyrate may be associated with anti-proliferative effects on the epithelial cells of colon that may potentially decrease the risk of carcinogenesis.
-After oral administration, less than 2% of the unchanged drug can enter into the circulation.
+Similarly, observed changes in bacterial flora and decreased stool pH and beta-hydroxybutyrate may be associated with anti-proliferative effects on the epithelial cells of colon that may potentially decrease carcinogenesis.
+After oral administration, less than 2% of the unchanged drug enters into the circulation.
 Thus there is no need for dosage adjustment in mild renal insufficiency.
-After a high carbohydrate meal, acarbose lowers the postprandial rise in blood glucose by 20% and secondarily FPG by 15% (120).
-Similarly, it lowers fasting and postprandial insulin levels.
+After a high carbohydrate meal, acarbose lowers the postprandial rise in blood glucose by 20% and secondarily FPG by 15% (136).
 The initial improvement in blood glucose tends to be modest, but efficacy steadily improves with the long-term use, and is maintained over several years.
-Its beneficial effects on serum lipids were also documented with a dose-dependent manner (120), since dietary carbohydrates are key precursors of lipogenesis, and insulin plays a central role for postprandial lipid metabolism.
-Carbohydrate-induced postprandial triglyceride synthesis is reduced for several hours, so acarbose lowers plasma triglyceride levels (120).
-The same beneficial effect is also seen in non-diabetic patients with hypertriglyceridemia, and acarbose reduced LDL significantly, and HDL remained as unchanged in hyperinsulinemia and overweight patients with impaired glucose tolerance (IGT) (121).
+Its beneficial effects on serum lipids were also seen with a dose-dependent manner (136), because dietary carbohydrates are key precursors of lipogenesis, and insulin plays a central role for postprandial lipid metabolism.
+Carbohydrate-induced postprandial triglycerides synthesis is reduced for several hours, so acarbose lowers plasma triglycerides levels (136).
+The same beneficial effect is also seen in non-diabetic patients with hypertriglyceridemia, and acarbose reduced LDL significantly, and HDL remained as unchanged in hyperinsulinemic and overweight patients with impaired glucose tolerance (IGT) (137).
 Significantly elevated ursodeoxycholic acids in the stool appear to be the additive endpoint of a decreased rate of absorption and increased intestinal motility due to the changes of intestinal flora.
-Acarbose may lower serum LDL via increased fecal bifido bacteria and biliary acids.
-Acarbose together with insulin was identified to be associated with a greater improvement in the oxidative stress and inflammation in type 2 DM (122).
-Probably, acarbose improves release of glucagon-like peptide-1, inhibits PLT activation, increases epithelial nitrous oxide synthase activity and nitrous oxide concentrations, promotes weight loss, decreases BP, and eventually prevents endothelial dysfunction (120).
-So, it prevents CRD-like atherosclerotic endpoints of excess weight even in the absence of IGT or DM (123, 124).
-Although some authors reported as opposite (125), it should be used as the first-line antidiabetic agent.
-Based on more than 40 years of clinical use, numerous studies did not show any significant toxicity or effect on appetite (126).
+Acarbose may lower LDL via increased fecal bifido bacteria and biliary acids.
+Acarbose together with insulin was identified to be associated with a greater improvement in the oxidative stress and inflammation in type 2 DM (138).
+Probably, acarbose improves release of glucagon-like peptide-1, inhibits PLT activation, increases epithelial nitrous oxide synthase activity and nitrous oxide concentrations, promotes weight loss, decreases BP, and eventually prevents endothelial dysfunction (136).
+So it prevents all atherosclerotic endpoints of excess fat even in the absence of IGT or DM (139-141).
+Although some authors reported as opposite (142), it should be used as the first-line antidiabetic agent.
+Based on more than 40 years of use, numerous studies did not show any significant side effect or toxicity (143).